The Famous Flames: Success

 After several other recordings failed to chart, the Famous Flames were in danger of being dropped by Federal in 1958.
 Johnny Terry gave Brown a ballad that was based on the song "For Your Precious Love" by Jerry Butler & The Impressions titled "Try Me".
 This song became the turning point in the Famous Flames' career: their first number-one R&B hit in early 1959...and the group's first appearance in the Billboard Hot 100 Pop Chart, peaking at #48.
 Following the song's success, Brown suddenly fired the interim group members of the Dominions/Flames, "Big Bill" Hollings, J.W.
 Archer, and Louis Madison.
 These men, along with the returning Willie Johnson, another interim member, went on to form a San Francisco-based splinter group, The Fabulous Flames.
 This group issued several unsuccessful singles on the tiny "Bay-Tone Records" label, before fading into obscurity.
 By then, Brown and Terry had asked Bobby Byrd to return, which he did, and they added new Flames members Bobby Bennett and Lloyd Stallworth.
 This was the longest-lasting lineup of The Famous Flames, which became a straight vocal group exclusively at this point, as Brown, with Byrd's help, had employed the old J.C.
 Davis outfit, The Bucketheads, as his instrumental backup band.
 The group (now James Brown and The Famous Flames) then performed at the Apollo Theater in April 1959, Brown's first performance there, opening for Little Willie John.

 That year, Brown had his first solo hit, "I Want You So Bad", which peaked in the top twenty on the R&B charts.
-In 1960, Brown and the Flames had a string of successful songs such as "Think", "Bewildered","I Don't Mind", "This Old Heart", and "I'll Go Crazy".
+In 1960,after a regional hit,with “Good Good Lovin’ (Federal 45-12361), Brown and the Flames had a string of successful songs such as "Think", "Bewildered","I Don't Mind", "This Old Heart",”Shout and Shimmy” and "I'll Go Crazy".